microsoft/service-fabric-observer/foextlib.md

 3. Write an observer plugin!

+### Steps

-    E.g., create a new class file, MyObserver.cs.
+- Create a new class file, MyObserver.cs.

     This is the required signature for your plugin's constructor: